 Pests and Diseases

-Japanese Maple Bonsai trees are susceptible to various pests and diseases.
+Japanese maple bonsai trees are susceptible to various pests and diseases.
 Common pests include aphids, spider mites, and scale insects.
 Fungal infections such as powdery mildew and root rot can also affect these trees.
 Regular inspection, proper watering, and good air circulation are essential to prevent and manage these issues.
 Organic insecticides and fungicides can be used to treat infestations.

 Conclusion